ministryofjustice/opg-data-deputy-reporting/README.md

 The rest APIs deploy through a circleci job.
 The deployments are separate for each branch and the uri for your branch will follow the pattern above.

-The environment is deployed on a push to a branch and to raise a PR, you must pass the branch destroy approval step.
-Please be aware that even if you decide to delete your branch you should click on this step before doing so.
-This will stop us having orphaned environments.
+The environment is deployed on raising a PR.

 On merge of the PR the changes are applied into development and preproduction and after a further approval, production.

+### Destruction of environment

+Environments are protected by default for the remainder of the current day until midnight the subsequent day.
+They are then deleted by a job that runs that night.
+If you need environments to last longer than this then you can update the TTL in for your branch in workspace protection table in dynamodb.

 ### Authentication and local testing